theRealWardo/docker-monitoring/README.md

 [file an issue](https://github.com/theRealWardo/docker-monitoring/issues), +1 an existing issue or send a PR!

 If you want to check out these stacks, you'll need to have installed [Fig](http://www.fig.sh/).
+To run any of them, just go into the directory with `fig.yml` of the stack you want to try and run `fig up -d`.

 ### cAdvisor &#65515; InfluxDB &#65513; Grafana